 - 5 cups water, possibly more, as needed during baking

-- Soak the beans covered in cold water overnight in a large bowl.
+- Soak the beans overnight in water in a large bowl.
 Make sure the water level is at least 2 or 3 inches above the bean level to allow for absorption.
-Drain in a colander and remove and debris, discolored beans or empty shells.
+Drain in a colander and remove any debris, discolored beans or empty shells.
 Soaking overnight greatly reduces the cooking time required.

-- Heat oven to 300 degrees.
+- For the Oven: Heat oven to 300 degrees.
 In a small bowl, combine molasses, mustard, brown sugar, salt, pepper, onions and 5 cups water.
 Bring to a boil, and whisk until the sugar has dissolved.

 - Score the salt pork 1/4 inch deep 1 inch apart, and slice into two even pieces.
 Transfer to the bean pot.
 Add the soaked beans.
 Pour the molasses mixture over beans, stir, and cover.
 The liquid should cover the beans by 1/2 inch.
 Add more water if necessary.